odo-network/pubchan/README.md

 }

 declare class Subscriber {
-  get length(): number,
-  get size(): number,
+  // total number of active callbacks on the subscriber get length(): number, get size(): number,

   // all the ids we are subscribed to get keys(): Array<PubChan$EmitID>,

+  // subscribe to EmitIDS
   to: (...args: Array<PubChan$EmitIDs>) => this,

   // add a callback that will happen once then cancel itself